Kalash people: Music

-Genetic research - South Asia
+Genetic research

 Rosenberg, Mahajan, et al. (2006) ran simulations dividing autosomal gene frequencies in selected populations into a given number of clusters.
 For seven or more clusters, a cluster (yellow) appears which is nearly unique to the Kalash.
 Smaller amounts of Kalash gene frequencies join clusters associated with Europe and Middle East (blue) and with South Asia (red).

 A study by Rosenberg, Mahajan, et al. (2006) employing genetic testing among the Kalash population concluded that they are a distinct (and perhaps aboriginal) population with only minor contributions from outside peoples.
-In one cluster analysis (with K = 7), the Kalash formed one cluster, the others being Africans, Europeans/Middle Easterners, South Asians, East Asians, Melanesians, and Native Americans.
+In one cluster analysis(with K = 7), the Kalash formed one cluster, the others being Africans, Europeans/Middle Easterners, South Asians, East Asians, Melanesians, and Native Americans.

 Genetic analysis of Mitochondrial DNA (mtDNA) by Quintana-Murci, Chaix, et al. (2004) stated that "the western Eurasian presence in the Kalash population reaches a frequency of 100%" with the most prevalent mtDNA Haplogroups being U4 (34%), R0 (23%), U2e (16%), and J2 (9%).
 The study found no East or South Asian mtDNA lineages.
 The authors concluded that the origin of the western Eurasian maternal lineages in Kalash can be traced back to the Middle East.

 Genetic analysis of Y-chromosome DNA (Y-DNA) by Firasat, Khaliq, et al. (2007) on Kalash individuals found high and diverse frequencies of these Y-DNA Haplogroups: L3a (22.7%), H1* (20.5%), R1a (18.2%), G (18.2%), J2 (9.1%), R* (6.8%), R1* (2.3%), and L* (2.3%).

 A 2025 study by Shahid et al published in Nature shows the following Y haplogroup frequencies in Kalash - R2 (33%), G2a2 (19%), J2b2a (19%), J2a1 (8%), H1a1a (7%), L1c (6%), Q (6%), R1a (2%).

 A study by Li, Absher, et al. (2008) with geneticists using more than 650,000 single-nucleotide polymorphisms (SNP) samples from the Human Genome Diversity Panel, found deep rooted lineages that could be distinguished in the Kalash.
 The results showed them clustered within the Central / South Asian populations (at K = 7).
 The study also showed the Kalash to be a separated group, having no membership within European populations.

 Lazaridis et al. (2016) note that the demographic impact of steppe-related populations on South Asia was substantial.
 According to the results, the Mala, a south Indian Dalit population with minimal Ancestral North Indian (ANI) along the 'Indian Cline' have nevertheless ~ 18 % steppe-related ancestry, showing the strong influence of ANI ancestry in all populations of India.
 The Kalash of Pakistan are inferred to have ~ 50 % EMBA steppe-related ancestry, with the rest being of Iranian Neolithic (~29 %), Onge (~16 %) and Han (~5 %).

 According to Narasimhan, Patterson, et al. (2019), the Kalash were found to possess the highest ANI ancestry among the population samples analysed in the study.